Car mows down Times Square pedestrians for blocks, killing 1

-NEW YORK (AP) — A man steered his car onto a sidewalk running through the heart of Times Square and mowed down pedestrians for three blocks Thursday, killing a teenager, then emerged from his wrecked vehicle wild-eyed and waving his arms before he was subdued by police and bystanders.
+NEW YORK (AP) — A man steered his car onto a sidewalk running through Times Square and mowed down pedestrians for three blocks Thursday, killing a teenager, then emerged from his wrecked vehicle wild-eyed and screaming before he was subdued by police and bystanders.

 The driver, a 26-year-old U.S. Navy veteran, told officers he was hearing voices and expected to die, two law enforcement officials said.

-“He didn’t stop,” said Asa Lowe, of Brooklyn, who was standing outside a store when he heard screaming as people scattered.
-“He just kept going.”

-Police said 23 people were hit by the car, including an 18-year-old tourist from Michigan who died.
+Police said 23 people were struck, including an 18-year-old tourist from Michigan who died.
 The woman’s 13-year-old sister was among the injured.

-A fire department chief, Mark Foris, was at an unrelated elevator rescue when he saw the car speed by.

-“This is more than just a car accident,” he thought as he walked among bleeding victims.

 The carnage raised immediate fears of terrorism, fueled by recent attacks in England, France and Germany in which vehicles plowed through crowds of pedestrians.
 But investigators quickly turned their focus to the sobriety and mental health of the driver, identified as Bronx resident Richard Rojas.